djhmateer/djhmateer.github.io/_posts/2021-11-05-web page design.md

 pricing - so it is simple

-## Table vs display vs FLexbox vs CSS Grid
+## Table vs display vs Flexbox vs CSS Grid

 table based layout - old school! with colspan. accessibility bad so should be used for data, and not layout.

 display: inline-block - for displaying stuff eg images inline